mark-hahn/jscad-font-gen/README.md

 //=== End of injected fonts ===
 ```

-There are ems and hershey fonts in the fonts directory.
+There are ems and hershey svg fonts in the fonts directory.
 These were taken from a github repo but I can't remember which one (anyone know?).
 They were originally provided for use in the hershey extension for inkscape.

 License: MIT